The Alzheimer’s Crisis

 UsAgainstAlzheimer’s knows that this is unacceptable and is working to stop Alzheimer’s.

-Alzheimer’s is the only top-10 cause of death in the United States with NO cure, means of prevention, or treatment to modify the disease.
+Alzheimer’s is the only top-10 cause of death in the United States with NO known cure.

 Washington Post, New study ranks Alzheimer’s as third leading cause of death, after heart disease and cancer.1 It claimed more than 500,000 lives in 2010: more than 1,369 people a day.2